yossi-weinberger/elevator/README.md

 2. **Elevators**: This component displays the elevators themselves.
 It calculates the nearest elevator to the selected floor and moves it to that floor with a smooth animation.
 It also plays a "ding" sound when the elevator reaches its destination.

-3. **Home**: the main page of the application.
+3. **App/page**: the main page of the application.
 It contains the other two components (Floors and Elevators) and allows communication between them through prop passing.

 Each component is a separate React file with its own CSS style.
 The project also utilizes React Hooks such as `useState` and `useEffect` for state management and responding to changes.